FAC10/research/week-2/unit-vs-integration-near-final.md

 3. **Umbrella approach** requires testing along a given functionality elements.
 The primary advantage of this approach is that it provides completely tested functions early on in the release cycle.

-Unit tests should only depend on the tested implementation unit; they should not depend on external components such as databases, network services, web browser interaction.
-When such external elements are required, unit tests use mock objects.

-Unit tests typically refer to tests that test a minimal amount of code, for example a single function.

 A unit test tests code that you have complete control over whereas an integration test tests how your code uses or "integrates" with some other code.

 Black box testing – Internal system design is not considered in this type of testing.
 Tests are based on requirements and functionality.